zakariaaithssain/Sheet/README.md

 ## Current Capabilities

-The AI agent can perform the following operations:
+**Sheet** is able to analyse your sheets and perform financial suggestions and guidance based on them, and can also perform the following agentic actions:

 **Balance Management:**
 - Get and set starting balance